quickbird-uk/QuickbirdUWPDashboard/README.md

 that requires a display to detect this mesage and connect to the app.
 If the app detects that there is another broker on the network, broadcasting UDP messages, it will notify the user of the conflict.
 ![ScreenCap](Images/LocalBroker.PNG)
-If the "Local Device Management" functionalityh is disabled, UDP broadcasting and MQTT server are shut down.
+If the "Local Device Management" functionality is disabled, UDP broadcasting and MQTT server are shut down.

-Future plans:
+### Future plans:
 * We are considering AllJoin and other LAN networking standards.
 * We are considering Implementing network Fail-over
 * We are planning to implement AES encryption